 Neil E. McCannell was an enterprising Princeton businessman.
-In addition to his Main Street store, he manufactured and distributed his patented Soda-Licious beverages, operated a movie house in the Town Hall and travelled to neighboring towns to show movies.
+In addition to his Main Street store, pictured above in 1927, he manufactured and distributed his patented Soda-Licious beverages, operated a movie house in the Town Hall and travelled to neighboring towns to show movies.
 An ad in a 1927 issue of the Calais Advertiser Free Press read in part:

 The McCannell Co.